Bahrain-SEB-15/react-hoot-front-end/style-the-sign-up-and-sign-in-pages/README.md

 }
 ```

-The above stylesheet gives us a two column layout on desktop, and through media queries, a single column layout on mobile.
+The above stylesheet gives us a two-column layout on desktop and, through media queries, a single-column layout on mobile.
 When we switch to a mobile layout (`max-width: 912px`), we apply `display: none;` to the left-side `section` containing our graphic.
 This effectively removes the image from our layout when it is no longer necessary as a placeholder.

 We also have some interesting CSS selectors here with `:first-child` and `:nth-child(2)`.

-The `.container section:first-child` selector targets the first `section` that is a direct child of `.container`. class, while the `.container section:nth-child(2)` selector targets the second `section` child of `.container`.
+The `.container section:first-child` selector targets the first `section` that is a direct child of `.container` class, while the `.container section:nth-child(2)` selector targets the second `section` child of `.container`.

 This is just a way of applying variations to the left and right sections of the page without additional class names.